lukecobalt77-coder/Status12/replit.md

 ### Commands
 - `/status` - Shows EverLink's current online/offline status, last heartbeat time, and next expected heartbeat

+### Automatic Status Updates
+The bot automatically posts status change notifications to the status channel when:
+- **EverLink goes OFFLINE**: Posts a red embed when no heartbeat is received for 15+ minutes
+- **EverLink comes back ONLINE**: Posts a green embed when heartbeat is restored

 ## Project Architecture